Document Information Extraction

 print(f"Tokenizer evaluation F1 score: {evaluation.tokenizer_f1()}")

-# To get the evaluation of the Label classifier given perfect tokenization
+It is also possible to get the evaluation of the Label classifier (given perfect tokenization).

 evaluation = pipeline.evaluate_clf()